The Application Period 2024/25 has started!

 Option 3: Studienkolleg

-A 'Studienkolleg' is a university preparatory course to prepare your for German universities.
+A 'Studienkolleg' is a university preparatory course to prepare you for German universities.
 There are different types of Studienkolleg programs, for business programs, you would need to choose the 'W' or 'WW' course.

 For more information on Studienkolleg programs, click here.